 Astra is one of the best themes to use with page builders.

-It even comes with custom plugins that extend Elementor and Beaver Builder (Ultimate Addons) if you purchase the Mini Agency plan (see the pricing section later on for more details).
+It even comes with custom plugins that extend Elementor and Beaver Builder (Ultimate Addons) if you purchase the Growth Bundle (see the pricing section later on for more details).

 With this, you can create unique looking pages which also include page builder content.

 What's more, the company behind Astra has released their very own free page builder called Spectra.